Vast Destruction, 39 Dead In Mexico After Acapulco Hurricane - UrduPoint

 The government said victims in need of specialized care were being flown to hospitals elsewhere in Mexico.

-Despite the government efforts, many survivors around the area were still struggling to make contact with family and friends elsewhere in Mexico.
-Otis did enormous damage to phone lines and telecommunications towers.
+Despite the government efforts, many survivors around the area were still struggling to contact family and friends elsewhere in Mexico.

 Andrea Fernandez, who is eight months pregnant, said she was distraught -- unable to let her husband in another state know that she is fine.

 "There is no (cellular) service.
-I haven't been able to communicate for three days," she said, jostling on a bridge with about 20 others keen to make a call or text to loved ones.
+I haven't been able to communicate for three days," she said, jostling on a bridge with about 20 others keen to reach loved ones.

 "I'm desperate," she said through tears.